Silken Tofu

 Method

-Refrigerate in original packaging or in clean water in an airtight container
+Refrigerate in original packaging or in a container filled with cool water that is changed daily

 Duration